Manwe-777/tool-db-docs/src/docs/api-user.md

 }>
 ```

-Like sign in, but instead of providing the password you simply pass the keys to the database.
+Like sign in, but instead of providing the password you simply pass the private key to the database.
 You can provide a username too, but its optional.

 You can use this to promt the users to download their keys and use those to log into multiple devices without having to remember their password, or use it as a recovery mechanism as well.